rsoiffer/Forge-of-Power/character-creation.md

 ## Step 2.
 Determine Attribute Scores

 The next step is to determine your character's attributes.
 Characters in Forge of Power have 4 attributes: Strength, Agility, Intellect, and Spirit.
-Your score in each attribute is a single number, which generally ranges from -1 to +5.
+Your score in each attribute is a single number, which can range from -2 to +10.
 The average value of an attribute for a normal human is +0.
 See the {% ref Attributes %} page for a description of each attribute.

 Your starting score in each attribute is a number between -1 and +3.
 You can choose any starting scores you want such that your scores sum to a total to 4.
-Write the final values of your attributes on your character sheet.
+For example, you could start with +3 Strength, -1 Agility, +2 Intellect, and +0 Spirit, since 3 - 1 + 2 + 0 = 4.
+Write your score in each attribute on your character sheet.

 ## Step 3.
 Choose your Skills